signalogic/SigSRF_SDK/mediaTest_readme.md

 In the above USB audio example, output is specified as USB port 0 (the -ousb0 argument).
 Other USB ports can be specified, depending on what is physically connected to the server.

-Unlike the frame mode test examples above, where an -M0 mode argument is entered, the -M4 mode argument (packet mode) enables jitter buffering and handling of out-of-order packets, DTX packets, and SSRC changes.

-An output pcap filename could also be added to the above command lines, i.e. decode audio to wav file, and also encode the audio to G711 or other codec.

-Depending on the number of sessions defined in the session config file, multiple inputs and outputs can be entered (session config files are given by the -C cmd line option, see [Session Configuration](#SessionConfig) below).
+Depending on the number of sessions defined in the session config file, multiple inputs and outputs can be entered (session config files are given by the -C cmd line option, see [Static Session Configuration](#user-content-staticsessionconfig) above).

 <a name="AMRPlayer"></a>
 ### AMR Player